Back to FAQ Home

 First of all this is a multi-part question and we will break out the different questions to answer separately.

-1. Using treated vs. non-treated outside soil.
+- Using treated vs. non-treated outside soil.
 Using sterilized soil is not optimal because soil treated this way contains no beneficial soil microorganisms, and can be more easily permeated by harmful pathogens.
 Sterilizing soil is similar to taking an antibiotic that kills the good bowel flora and sets up the environment for the bad to flourish.
 In a garden, harmful insects, such as aphids, are beneficial because they are a food source for beneficial predator insects, such as yellow jackets.
 We want a healthy reserve of beneficial predator insects in the garden to manage and over-growths of harmful insects.
 Similarly, when properly maintained, healthy soil contains a balanced population of organisms that build a complete mini-ecosystem in each shovelful.
-The objective is to have a wide spectrum of microbial life in living soil in your flats to Close-spaced seedlings planted in a flatraise seedlings, so non-treated soil is the best.
+The objective is to have a wide spectrum of microbial life in living soil in your flats to raise seedlings, so non-treated soil is the best.

-In addition, worm castings are going to have a comparable inefficiency to using Earthwormanimal manure.
+In addition, worm castings are going to have a comparable inefficiency to using animal manure.
 See the following excerpt from the FAQ Time Needed to Grow a Complete Diet:

 While it is fine to make use of animal manure that is already available, it is not optimal to overly depend on it, because ultimately it is more a part of the depletion problem than part of the solution.
 This is due to the fact that you would have to grow an acre of fodder to feed one cow.
 The fodder itself contains 1 giga unit of carbon.
 Once it goes through the cow the resulting manure only contains 2/3 of a giga unit of carbon, and once the manure is cured it has lost an additional 1/3 giga unit of carbon.
 Both the metabolism of the cow and the microorganisms in the manure release CO2 into the atmosphere and so the carbon isn’t getting into the soil where it is most needed.
 In addition, the fodder has taken up minerals from the soil that are now tied up in the cow’s bones, tissues, milk and meat so many of the minerals don’t get back to the soil either.